krontech/chronos-gui-2/readme.md

 - The new UI needs to respond to updates from the web app.
 - Performance and memory overhead budgets must be respected - the Chronos 1.4 has 1GB memory available to the CPU, which must be shared between the API, the back-of-camera interface, the web server, Debian itself, and Krontech's development tooling.

+## Setup and Running

+### Setup
+On your camera, or in a virtual machine, set up Python 3.6.5 and QT 5.10 on Debian 7.
+After configuring your environment to your liking and installing any missing imports required by `src/cam-ui.py`, you can start the UI with `python3 src/cam-ui.py`.
+If you have some trouble with this, don't worry!
+This is normal.
+It took me about 150 discreet steps and two to three weeks to get everything working properly.

+### Running
+#### Basic
+- Run `python3 src/cam-ui.py` on the camera, from the root folder of this project.
+#### Dev Mode
+- Run `util/watch-host.sh` on your development computer.
+(You may need to check the source to make sure it's uploading to the right location.)
+- Run `util/watch-guest.sh src/cam-ui.py` on your camera or virtual machine.
+It is strongly encouraged to set your favourite editor up with some sort of Python integration, such as [Anaconda](http://damnwidget.github.io/anaconda), if it does not already support Python.
+Any editor or IDE on any operating system may be used.

 ### Contributing
 Before submitting a pull request, it's a good idea to tell us what you're up to on [the forums](http://forum.krontech.ca/).
-Communication is the key to effective contribution.
+Communication is key to effective contribution.

 Have a supersonic day! 🙂